c4tom/DreamDevBox/docs/intermediate/read-log-files.rst

 to ``1`` inside your ``.env`` file.
 When doing logs are sent to Docker logs.

-When using this approach, you need to use the ``docker-compose logs`` command to view your log files from within the Devilbox git directory.
+When using this approach, you need to use the ``docker-compose logs`` command to view your log files from within the DreamDevBox git directory.

 .. code-block:: bash
    :emphasize-lines: 2